 Historically, financial provisions for the rehabilitation of the environment and closure costs had to be provided by an applicant for a mining right prior to the approval of an EMP.
-Now, when EAs are required, the NEMLAA provides that this financial provision must be made prior to the issuing of an EA under the provisions of NEMA.
+NEMLAA now provides that this financial provision must be made prior to the issuing of an EA under the provisions of NEMA.
 A mining right holder previously remained liable for rehabilitation and cost closure liability until a closure certificate was issued by the DMR.
-Now, under NEMA, a mining right holder remains responsible for any environmental liability, pollution or environmental degradation; the pumping and treatment of polluted or extraneous water; and the management and sustainable closure thereof, notwithstanding the issue of a closure certificate.
+Presently, under NEMA, a mining right holder remains responsible for any environmental liability, pollution or environmental degradation; the pumping and treatment of polluted or extraneous water; and the management and sustainable closure thereof, notwithstanding the issue of a closure certificate.

-Under the MPRDA, the Minister of Mineral Resources was entitled to require mining right holders to increase their financial provision to their satisfaction to address an increase estimated rehabilitation and cost closure liability.
-The minister is now empowered under NEMA to make regulations regarding the amendment of the financial provision provided by, among others, mining right holders.
+Under the MPRDA, the Minister of Mineral Resources was entitled to require mineral right holders to increase their financial provision to his satisfaction to address an increase estimated rehabilitation and cost closure liability.
+The Minister is now empowered under NEMA to make regulations regarding the amendment of the financial provision provided by, among others, mining right holders.